molecule/molecule.github.io/index.md

         </div>
     </div>
     <div style="float:left; width:70%; padding:20px">
         <p> Molly Jane Nicholas is an award-winning researcher with experience in both qualitative and quantitative research methods.
-She is passionate about using data-driven insights to design usable and compelling interfaces.
-She is experienced with a range of research methods including contextual inquiry, photo content analysis, in-depth interviews and survey research.
+She is passionate about drawing from research literature, best practice, and user feedback to design usable and compelling interfaces.
+She is experienced with a range of research methods including contextual inquiry, in-depth interviews and survey research.
 During her Ph.D. in Human Computer Interaction, she was honoured to be supported by the <a href="https://www.arcsfoundation.org/">ARCS foundation</a> and the <a href="https://www.nsf.gov/news/news_summ.jsp?cntn_id=245024&org=NSF&from=news">NSF GRFP.</a> Previously, she worked for two years as a Software Engineer at Qualcomm, where she developed FIRST Robotics’ new robotics platform.
-Since then, she has enjoyed research internships at Snap and Microsoft (reach out if you have questions!).
+Since then, she has enjoyed research internships at Microsoft and Snap (reach out if you have questions!).
 She has also been a dancer, worked as a puppeteer with <a href="http://www.lunfan.com/">Liebe Wetzel's Lunatique Fantastique</a>, and trained circus arts at the <a href="http://circuscenter.org/clown">Clown Conservatory</a>.
 Molly Jane received her B.A. in 2014 from the University of California, Berkeley with a double major in Computer Science and Cognitive Science.
         </p>
     </div>
 </div>